wbern/hummus-pdf-example/BLOG_POST.md

 If you want to get into web development and create visual components, I suggest writing some form controls to let you create PDF's more easily, which I found to be slightly out of scope for this small topic.

 ## Bonus!
 Hosting the server with heroku for free
 If your documents aren't too important, you might want to consider a really simple hosting service for this neat solution.
+That way, other people can more easily use your custom tailored solution.

 1. Go to https://www.heroku.com/ and sign up.
 2. Connect heroku to your code somehow (they help you out a lot, I used GitHub for integration, so if you "Fork" my GitHub repo with a GitHub account, you can do the same thing as I did.)
 3. Access your web server.
 For example, mine can be accessed from `https://partibeteckning-underskrifter.herokuapp.com/`
 4. Now anytime you push your code, your changes can be provided automatically to your new and awesome web service.

+Thanks for reading!